MattPicDev/mtg-collection-builder/README.md

 I have been adding lots of cards from my old MTG collection, and I found popular websites very slow for this purpose.
 As an experiment, I wanted to let Copilot create this app for me, using the language and libraries of its choice.
 This project might have taken me an evening, but it probably would have taken me several evenings on my own.
 Copilot and I made the first six or seven changes over about about a half hour of back-and-forth.

-This project was purely vibe-generated within Visual Studio Code, using the default Claude model option within Copilot.
+This project was purely vibe-generated within Visual Studio Code, using the default Claude Sonnet 4 model option within Copilot.
 No code changes were made by humans; this README section was the only modification.
 In fact, it even told me how I could add this section without worrying about Copilot overwriting it.

 I am not very experienced with Python, much less Flask or the related libraries.
 However, I was able to follow it, and Copilot was able to explain it as well.

-I have intentionally not added any statefulness to this application, to make it easily transportable.
+I initially did not include any statefulness.
+However, I allowed the AI to suggest and include sqlite cache to improve import performance, and then utilize that cache to improve set-page performance.

+I have been extremely impressed with Copilot throughout this process.
+It will make some silly mistakes, but it then knows how to find them and fix them.

 ## Features

 - **Set-by-set collection entry**: Browse MTG sets and quickly enter card quantities
 - **Rapid input mode**: Keyboard-driven interface with improved UI layout and progress tracking
 - **Hybrid bulk cache system**: Dramatically faster imports with local card database (400x performance improvement)
-- **Performance optimization**: Cache hit rates >90% for faster collection imports and set browsing
+- **Performance optimization**: Cache hit rates >90% for faster collection imports and set browsing with critical lookup optimization
 - **Offline capability**: Works without internet after initial cache setup
 - **Automatic cache management**: Weekly auto-refresh with manual refresh options
 - **Performance metrics**: Track cache hits, API calls, and import speed